GitHub

 • Any page with no client-side interactivity

-Start without hydrate and only add it when actual client interactivity is needed.
 Many pages that appear to need JavaScript can be handled server-side with routing and server data.
+Keep specs free of mutations and actions wherever possible.

 Passing server state to the client